 - From agent Sarah LaPolla: when you should be wary of brand-new agents (and publishers)–and when you don’t need to be.

 - Agents: A Guide by Harold C. Underdown.
 Geared to children’s book authors, but useful for everyone.

 - Agent Carly Watters on why submitting to literary agents and small presses at the same time is a bad idea.

-- On the flip side: agent Rachelle Gardner gives advice on how to fire your agent.
+- On the flip side: author and former agent Nathan Bransford explores how to know when it’s time to leave your agent.

 - Agent Kristin Nelson’s detailed discussion of the anatomy of an agency agreement: Parts One, Two, Three, Four, Five, Six, Seven, Eight, Nine, and Ten.